yoichitgy/EEToolbarCenterButton/README.md

 Usage
 -----------

 The usage of the center button feature is quite similar to UIToolbar with UIBarButtonItem.
-First of all, import "UIToolbar+EEToolbarCenterButton.h" and turn on the center button feature:
+First, import "UIToolbar+EEToolbarCenterButton.h" and turn on the center button feature:

+	#import "UIToolbar+EEToolbarCenterButton.h"

+	...

 	self.toolbar.centerButtonFeatureEnabled = YES;

 Then create an EEToolbarCenterButtonItem with custom images and an action selector: